 PROJECT SUPERINTENDENT: Lisa Burris, 317-258-9171, firstname.lastname@example.org

-STATE FAIR ENTRIES: Five (5) entries, notebook of current year only required
+STATE FAIR ENTRIES: Five (5) entries, one per division

 Project Manual (available at the Extension Office)

 - My Family Tree Cover Sheet (pdf)

 - Information Worksheets (Excel - b&w)

 - Information Worksheets (pdf - b&w)

 - Family Group Sheets (Excel - color)

 - Diary of My Work (Excel - color)

 - Diary of My Work (Excel - b&w)